ModerRAS/Open-AutoGLM/README.md

 MODEL_RETRY_DELAY=3
 ```

-### Coordinate Scale Configuration
+### Coordinate Scale Configuration (Absolute Mode Only)

 The coordinate scale factors are used to adjust LLM output coordinates to actual screen coordinates.
-This is useful when the model outputs coordinates in a different scale than the actual screen pixels.
+This is only used when `COORDINATE_SYSTEM=absolute`.

 **Formula**: `actual_coordinate = llm_output × scale_factor`